mailmodo-hamburger

 Here are some ways to incorporate visuals:

-6. Design mobile-friendly newsletters
+6. Make newsletters responsive

 Effective CTA buttons guide readers toward taking action.
 Whether it's making a purchase, signing up for another newsletter, or exploring your content further, well-designed CTA buttons ensure your newsletter goals are achieved.